schneider-simon/uva-software-evolution/src/series1/readme.md

 /src/smallsql/database/Command.java|(4439,170,\<148,4\>,\<152,5\>): Cyclomatic Complexity is 2"
 ```

 We compared every mismatch and reasoned if their approach is better than ours.
 One difference that we found was that Checkstyle does not count lambda's.
-In our opunion, they should be counted to the unit it is inside.
+In our opinion, they should be counted to the unit it is inside.

 ### Score